URGO Pre-Health Advising

 Health professional schools receive hundreds to thousands of applications each year, so the personal statement is your chance to stand out and make an impression.
 The University of Minnesota has created an online module to help students craft their personal story.
 We recommend that you complete this module and bringing your notes in for a personal statement consultation with URGO before starting your first draft.

 Centralized Application Systems

 Many health fields have moved to a centralized application system.
 This allows students to submit some application materials to one online location, and these materials will be sent to all schools the student selects.
 Keep in mind that some schools may request that additional application materials be sent directly to them.

 - ADEA Associated American Dental Schools Application Service (ADEA AADSAS)

 - American Medical College Application Service (AMCAS)

 - American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS)

-- Central Application Service for Physician Assistants (CASPA)
+- Centralized Application Service for Physician Assistants (CASPA)

 - Veterinary Medical College Application Service (VMCAS)

 Letters of Evaluation